hallorant/bigmit/ta25demo/m1_lifeboat/README.md

 	A>STAT LST:=R32:
 	A>PIP LST:=DUMP.ASM

-This sets baud to 600 (you can choose any value) then maps the LST virtual device to the serial link to the DT1 terminal.
+This sets baud to 600 (note trs80gp is allows any value, a real terminal has to match the termial baud setting) then maps the LST virtual device to the serial link to the DT1 terminal.
 The PIP command lists the DUMP.ASM file to the terminal.
 Normally, in ```trs80gp``` the PIP command would send the listing to the LPT device which is emulated printer.

+### Use the terimal as the CP/M console

+##
+        trs80gp -m1 -d0 m1_lifeboat_cpm.hfe -r :dt1

+This opens a terminal connected to the Model 1 under ```trs80gp```.
+You could use a real Model 1 with a serial terminal connected to it.

+##
+	48K TRS-80 CP/M  V 1.41  COPYRIGHT (C) 1979
+	LIFEBOAT ASSOCIATES - SMALL SYSTEM SOFTWARE
+	A>R32BAUD 600
+	R32: DEVICE SET TO 600 BAUD
+	     (8 DATA BITS, 1 STOP BIT, NO PARITY)
+	A>STAT CON:=R32:

+At this point you should see ```A>``` on the terminal.
+You can type and use the terminal.
+Notice that the DT1 is 80 columns while the model 1 is not.
+To put the prompt back on the Model 1 type the following on the DT1 terminal.

+##
+	A>STAT CON:=TRS:

+At this point you should see ```A>``` on the Model 1.

 ## Files